Scheduled MonumentsEnglandCollege and Franciscan nunnery, water control features and formal garden remains at Bruisyard Hall

 What is College and Franciscan nunnery, water control features and formal garden remains at Bruisyard Hall?

-College and Franciscan nunnery, water control features and formal garden remains at Bruisyard Hall is a scheduled ancient monument comprising the archaeological remains of a Franciscan convent founded in the 14th century in Suffolk.
+College and Franciscan nunnery, water control features and formal garden remains at Bruisyard Hall is a surviving complex of medieval religious and domestic structures in Suffolk, comprising the site of a Franciscan convent founded in the fourteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007681.

 Who is responsible for protecting College and Franciscan nunnery, water control features and formal garden remains at Bruisyard Hall?